 SA Objective Decision-Making Criteria Indicators schemes.
 Change in priority habitats and population of local Biodiversity Action Plan (BAP) species.
-Area of UKBAP and LBAP habitats created as part of waste development.
-7. To reduce and manage flood risk Will the plan/proposal help to avoid inappropriate development in areas at risk of flooding?
-Number of waste facilities development within EA Flood Zones 2 and 3 and within Critical Drainage Areas/Local Flood Risk Will it exacerbate vulnerability to flooding?
-Zones.
-Will the plan reduce flood risk through the use of SUDS?
-Number of sites permitted against Environment Agency flood advice.
-Will the plan involve the reconfiguration of existing sites or development of a flood alleviation scheme?
-Number of schemes incorporating Sustainable Drainage Schemes (SuDS).
-8. To adapt to, and reduce the impacts of, climate change.
-Will the plan/proposal help to reduce vulnerability to the impacts of climate change?
-Number of permitted sites that include climate adaptation measures (e.g. to cope with heat, flood, storms) To reduce contributions to climate change, promote energy Will the plan/proposal increase emissions of greenhouse gases from waste activities?
-Number of facilities generating energy from waste. efficiency and increase the use of energy from sustainable sources.
-Will it reduce emissions of greenhouse gases?
-Average distance travelled by LACW for treatment/disposal.
-Will it encourage the use and/or production of renewable energy?
-Number of permitted sites that include renewable energy generation technologies.
-Will it reduce waste-related car and lorry traffic and increase sustainable transport use?
-The number and capacity of Combined Heat and Power (CHP) facilities.
-10.To protect and improve air quality, water quality and soils.
-Will the plan/proposal have an adverse impact on air quality?
-Location and area of Air Quality Management Areas.
-Will it reduce/increase road congestion?
-Number of days when air pollution is moderate or higher.
-Will the plan/proposal have an adverse impact on surface or ground water quality?
-Number of days when the air quality threshold value of PM 10 is exceeded.
+Area of UKBAP and LBAP development 7 To reduce and manage Will the plan/proposal help to Number of waste facilities flood risk avoid inannronriate development development within FA Flood HOOD HSK in areas at risk of flooding?
+Zones 2 and 3 and within Critical in areas at tisk of hooding: Drainage Areas/Local Flood Risk Will it exacerbate vulnerability to Zones flooding?
+201103.
+Number of sites permitted Will the plan reduce flood risk against Environment Agency through the use of SUDS? flood advice.
+Will the plan involve the Number of schemes reconfiguration of existing sites incorporating Sustainable or development of a flood Drainage Schemes (SuDS). alleviation scheme?
+8. To adapt to, and reduce Will the plan/proposal help to Number of permitted sites that the impacts of, climate reduce vulnerability to the include climate adaptation change. impacts of climate change? measures (e.g. to cope with heat, flood, storms) 9.
+To reduce contributions Will the plan/proposal increase Number of facilities generating to climate change, emissions of greenhouse gases energy from waste. promote energy from waste activities? efficiency and increase Average distance travelled by the use of energy from Will it reduce emissions of LACW for treatment/disposal. sustainable sources. greenhouse gases?
+Number of permitted sites that will it encourage the use and/or Include renewable energy production of renewable energy? generation technologies.
+Will it reduce waste-related car The number and canacity of and lorry traffic and increase Combined Heat and Power (CHP) sustainable transport use? facilities 10.To protect and improve Will the plan/proposal have an Location and area of Air Quality air quality, water quality adverse impact on air quality?
+Management Areas. and soils. and the second sec - Will it reduce/increase road Number of days when air congestion? pollution is moderate or higher. Č Will the plan/proposal have an Number of days when the air adverse impact on surface or quality threshold value of PM{10} ground water quality? is exceeded.